celestiaorg/docs/docs/developers/full-stack-modular-development-guide.md

 ### Creating and reading posts

-Now that the the base configuration is set up we’ll create a view that allows users to create and view posts.
+Now that the base configuration is set up we’ll create a view that allows users to create and view posts.

 We’ll be using IPFS to upload the content of the post, then anchoring the hash